George Floyd protests in Columbus, Ohio: June 10

 The Ohio National Guard departed the city after nearly two weeks in Columbus.
 Columbus hosted its first recent hearing on police reform, after five months of inaction.
 The city council president apologized for inaction on the 330-page report on policing problems released August 2019, and officially delivered to the mayor in January.
 In the hearing, Mayor Ginther said creating the civilian oversight panel was his top priority, and stated he is calling on state law enforcement officials to assist investigations into Columbus police malfeasance.
 Some of the city's commissioners pushed for reprioritizing the department's budget, for fewer armored vehicles and helicopters and more social services for police to handle routine societal problems.
 Focus was also on new crowd control training to allow for civilians' First Amendment rights, and to avoid violent tactics during nonviolent situations.
+Nonrelated to the protests, severe thunderstorms moved into the area that evening, and a tornado warning was issued for the south side of Columbus.

 Another result of the protests included Franklin County Public Health hiring a new associate director of equity and inclusion, focusing on racism and health disparities in Franklin County.